Education in Azerbaijan: Language

-Azerbaijani is the main language of education in the schools of the Republic of Azerbaijan and Azerbaijani is the official language of the country.
+Azerbaijani is the main language of education in the schools of the Republic of Azerbaijan, and Azerbaijani is the official language of the country.
 There are, however, many schools that offer the whole 9 years of general education, 3 years of higher education, and a bachelor's degree in Russian.
-The languages offered are not limited to Russian only: there are branches of well-known schools and foundations e.g. British School, EF English First which offer the English language-based education for both foreigners and expats in the country and the local people, for 9–11 years of the general education, although the majority of these schools have higher than average tuition costs in comparison with the local educational establishments mainly due to being private organizations and schools.
+The languages offered are not limited to Russian only: there are branches of well-known schools and foundations, e.g. British School, EF English First, which offer the English language-based education for both foreigners and expats in the country and the local people, for 9–11 years of the general education, although the majority of these schools have higher than average tuition costs in comparison with the local educational establishments mainly due to being private organizations and schools.

-For bachelor's degree, the choice gets wider: the three major languages (Azerbaijani, Russian and English) as a medium of instruction are still there, however, for those who plan to take regional studies courses the classes are offered in languages corresponding to their study of the country e.g. Japanese studies and culture students must take Japanese language course without exception for some classes, summer schools and internships may require higher knowledge of the language.
+For bachelor's degree, the choice gets wider: the three major languages (Azerbaijani, Russian and English) as a medium of instruction are still there, however, for those who plan to take regional studies courses, the classes are offered in languages corresponding to their study of the country e.g. Japanese studies and culture students must take Japanese language course without exception for some classes, summer schools and internships may require higher knowledge of the language.

-Undergraduate courses are tended to be taught in English, especially at newly founded or popular universities e.g. ADA University, Baku Higher Oil School, Baku Engineering University (former Qafqaz University).
-Along with this, traditional and old universities e.g. Baku State University, Azerbaijan University of Languages and other establishments offer not only arts and humanities but also social science courses mainly in English.
+Undergraduate courses tend to be taught in English, especially at newly founded or popular universities, e.g. ADA University, Baku Higher Oil School, Baku Engineering University (former Qafqaz University).
+Along with this, traditional and old universities, e.g. Baku State University, Azerbaijan University of Languages and other establishments offer not only arts and humanities but also social science courses, mainly in English.

 Pillars of Education

 Primary Education

 Primary education starts with one year of pre-primary school training.
-Before pre-school training majority of children already know the basics of understanding from their kindergarten experience.
+Before pre-school training the majority of children already know the basics of understanding from their kindergarten experience.
 So pre-school training is mainly to develop kids' comprehension, nature, taste and understanding of surrounding elements.
-Some children acquire writing and reading skills during this period as well, however, it differs from child to child and their skills mainly.
+Some children acquire writing and reading skills during this period as well.
+However, it differs from child to child and their skills, mainly.

-Primary school itself starts at the age of six and lasts four years, 1-4 classes.
-At the age of 10 students take an exam and pass to what is called in the western system "middle school".
-The majority of the population attend public schools for primary education, however, there are many private schools to choose from and attend too.
+Primary school itself starts at the age of six and lasts four years, 1–4 classes.
+At the age of 10, students take an exam and pass to what is called in the western system "middle school".
+The majority of the population attend public schools for primary education.
+However, there are many private schools to choose from and attend, too.

 General Secondary Education

 This stage of education is equal to the western system of middle school and covers 5-9th grades.
 General secondary education is also free in public schools.
-In this period students get deeper knowledge about literature, math, languages, history, culture, sports, science, arts etc. At the end of general secondary education, they take an exam to get the full secondary education.
+In this period, students get deeper knowledge about literature, math, languages, history, culture, sports, science, arts etc. At the end of general secondary education, they take an exam to get the full secondary education.